-Talks in Cairo Wednesday between rival Palestinian factions Hamas and Fatah on reviving their unity government were taking place in a "positive atmosphere," officials said.
+Talks in Cairo between rival Palestinian factions Hamas and Fatah on reviving their unity government were taking place in a “positive atmosphere” on Wednesday, officials said.

-The two-day talks, which began Wednesday, come after a joint Palestinian delegation and Israel agreed to hold separate indirect talks in late October to thrash out a lasting truce after this summer's 50-day Gaza war,
+The two-day talks, which began early Wednesday, come after a joint Palestinian delegation and Israel agreed to hold separate indirect talks in late October to thrash out a lasting truce in Gaza.

-"There is a positive atmosphere in which the talks are being held," senior Hamas official Ezzat al-Rishq told journalists after a break for lunch.
+“There is a positive atmosphere in which the talks are being held,” senior Hamas official Ezzat al-Rishq told journalists, as representatives of the two groups went into a fresh round of discussions after a mid-day break.

-The head of Fatah's delegation, Azzam al-Ahmad, said the talks will focus on "the return (of the unity government) in the Gaza Strip and the implementation of its authority without obstacles."
+The talks will focus on “the return (of the unity government) in the Gaza Strip and the implementation of its authority without obstacles,” said the head of Fatah’s delegation, Azzam Al-Ahmad.

 The talks are crucial for internal Palestinian divisions to be set aside and the two rival factions to agree on a unified strategy during talks with Israeli negotiators.